vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 how to do end-to-end integration and functional testing most easily.

-The reason my younger self's first stab at this fell apart is because I hadn't set up proper testing.
+The reason my younger self's first stab at this fell apart is because I hadn't had set up proper testing.
 I knew better now.

 Since I was planning to iterate in small steps, I knew I wouldn't have the full feature set necessary to test cratetorrent against another cratetorrent instance